Actindo-AG/Documentation/RetailSuiteAccounting/Integration/07_ManageBWAReports.md

 2. Click the ![Edit](../../Assets/Icons/Edit01.png "[Add]") (Edit) button to edit the BWA report.
   The *Edit* section is displayed.

-3. Click the *Report name* field and make any necessary changes.
+3. If desired, click the *Report name* field and edit the name of the BWA report.

 4. Click the *Columns* button in the right upper corner.
   The columns bar is displayed.
 You can add or delete columns, and change their order by clicking and moving them with the mouse.